amandasimonelli/tumblr/README.md

 # tumblr
-Tumblr `custom theme` feature's snippets.
+Tumblr `custom theme` feature snippets.
 A work in progress library.

 ## Attribution
 If using any of these snippets in your theme development, please credit `Amanda Simonelli` at [https://www.amandasimonelli.com](https://www.amandasimonelli.com) in your theme header.

-Note: this is an ongoing workspace.
-View any releases for code snippets that are functioning for use.

 ## Featured Snippets
 | Theme Element | Feature | Details |